Tatiana Lysenko: Gymnastics career

 Lysenko's most notable achievements came at the 1992 Summer Olympics in Barcelona.
 She represented the Unified Team (ex-Soviets) along with Svetlana Boguinskaya, Tatiana Gutsu, Elena Grudneva, Rozalia Galiyeva and Oksana Chusovitina.
 They won the team title by a comfortable margin.
 Lysenko finished 7th all-around, but she won the bronze medal in the vault after performing the most difficult vault in the entire competition, a double-twisting Yurchenko (9.912).
 Lysenko then won the gold in the beam event (9.975).

 Unlike many of her Soviet teammates, Lysenko opted to continue after the breakup of the USSR, and represented her native Ukraine at the 1993 World Championships in Birmingham.
 She won bronze in the all-around, which would have been gold had she not stepped out of the floor.
 Lysenko was one of only two ex-Soviets on the podium along with Oksana Chusovitina (representing Uzbekistan).

+In 1993, Lysenko, representing Ukraine, competed at the 1993 Summer Universiade in Buffalo and won gold medals in all-around, team and balance beam.

 Lysenko continued to compete internationally in 1994.
 She placed 18th in the all-around at the World Championships in Brisbane.
 In the event finals, she placed fourth on vault.
 She retired after the World Championships.